How to Clean a Refrigerator

 - If you can’t easily move the fridge or access the plug, turn off the circuit breaker that serves the refrigerator.

-- Empty the refrigerator completely of all items, including condiments, boxes of baking soda and more.
+- Learning how to clean a fridge starts with emptying the refrigerator completely of all items, including condiments, boxes of baking soda and more.

 - Put perishables such as opened cartons of milk in a cooler and leave other items on the counter.
 Do not leave the food out for more than an hour.

 - Inventory the food and throw out old leftovers and expired foods.
 This is a good time to get rid of items that no one in your house really likes and are just taking up space.

 - Compost old produce and recycle containers when possible.